Andre De Grasse: 2017 season

 As in 2016, De Grasse had a rocky start to his season but quickly picked up again.
-He took Diamond League wins over the 100m in Oslo and Stockholm, and 200m wins in Rome and Rabat.
+He took Diamond League wins over the 100 m in Oslo and Stockholm, and 200 m wins in Rome and Rabat.
 His time in Stockholm of 9.69w (+4.8 m/s) was over the 2.0 m/s wind limit but the 4th fastest in history regardless.
-With Bolt choosing to forego the 200m, De Grasse was considered a strong favourite for the world title in London.
-His main goal was to beat Bolt in the 100m before his retirement after the championships.
-After winning both the 100m and 200m national titles, De Grasse was in contention to make the same double in London and defeat the world record holder.
+With Bolt choosing to forego the 200 m, De Grasse was considered a strong favourite for the world title in London.
+His main goal was to beat Bolt in the 100 m before his retirement after the championships.
+After winning both the 100 m and 200 m national titles, De Grasse was in contention to make the same double in London and defeat the world record holder.
 However, just days before the world championships, De Grasse strained his hamstring and was forced to pull out of both events, effectively ending his goal of beating Bolt before his retirement.
 A few weeks earlier, the two were set to face off in Monaco, but De Grasse was reportedly pulled out the race.
 His coach claimed it was Bolt's doing, likely involving contract clauses with Bolt's team, who were unwilling to see De Grasse potentially defeat him before the championships.
 A few days later, Bolt also said in an interview that "The last guy I said was going to be great disrespected me", a comment interpreted to be about De Grasse and his unexpected move in the semifinals of the 200 in Rio.
 Despite the apparent tensions, Bolt admitted he would have liked to race De Grasse in London.

 2018 season

-On January 10, 2018, De Grasse was named to Canada's 2018 Commonwealth Games team.
+On 10 January 2018, De Grasse was named to Canada's 2018 Commonwealth Games team.
 However, he had withdrawn before the games began due to his hamstring injury.

-In the Diamond League, De Grasse finished 6th in the 200m in Doha and 8th in the 100m in Shanghai, clearly affected by his injuries.
-He was unable to defend his national title in the 100m, settling for third in 10.20.
-During the 200m heats, he pulled up with a hamstring injury; the crowd cheered De Grasse on as he walked to the finish line, and he ended his season.
+In the Diamond League, De Grasse finished 6th in the 200 m in Doha and 8th in the 100 m in Shanghai, clearly affected by his injuries.
+He was unable to defend his national title in the 100 m, settling for third in 10.20.
+During the 200 m heats, he pulled up with a hamstring injury; the crowd cheered De Grasse on as he walked to the finish line, and he ended his season.
 Following his injuries, De Grasse left ALTIS and coach Stu McMillan in Arizona, moving to Jacksonville to train under Rana Reider.